 Answering just in terms of stones and pounds or kilograms would be oversimplifying a complicated question.

 Let’s put things into perspective.

 Some of the characteristics of fitness are mental acuity, cardiorespiratory and muscular endurance, muscular strength, body composition, and flexibility.
-Even and unhealthy or ill person may still have these characteristics.
+Even an unhealthy or ill person may still have these characteristics.

-An overweight person isn’t completely healthy, he is exposed to greater risk of heart diseases, diabetes, high blood pressure and even certain cancers, (not to mention the risks so acute nowadays in relation to Covid-19).
+An overweight person isn’t completely healthy, he is exposed to a greater risk of heart disease, diabetes, high blood pressure, and even certain cancers, (not to mention the risks so acute nowadays in relation to Covid-19).

 Even severely obese and overweight people can ride a bike.
 It might not be easy initially, but here are some tips.

 What about weight loss?
 Does cycling help me to lose weight?

 Yes, it can!
 Cycling can tip the balance and help you get down to a healthy weight if you are only slightly overweight.

 However, for a severely overweight person with a bad diet cycling will not help lose weight.
 As the saying goes ‘You can’t out pedal your fork”.